-First instinct when suddenly faced with a stopped vehicle in the road may be to swerve in order to avoid a collision.
+The first instinct when suddenly faced with a stopped vehicle in the road may be to swerve in order to avoid a collision.
 Unfortunately, swerving into another lane may cause another collision.
 The question then arises, who is at fault?
-Obviously some fault will probably lie with the car that used the defensive technique to avoid rear-ending the vehicle in front of them.
+Obviously, some fault will probably lie with the car that used the defensive technique to avoid rear-ending the vehicle in front of them.
 However, shouldn’t the driver of the stopped vehicle be held responsible as well?

 When Avoiding a Collision Causes a Collision